 A cultural hotpot since the 1960s, Miami has been shaped by many cultural influences, particularly Cuban.
 It’s been nicknamed the “Capital of Latin America” as it also happens to be one of the largest majority-minority cities in the US, with more than 70% of the population being of Latino and Hispanic descent.

 And, of course, it’s impossible to discuss Miami without mentioning its picturesque white-sand beaches.
-From world-famous South Beach to family-friendly swaths of sand in Surfside and local hidden gem nature preserves in Key Biscayne, Miami has everything a thalassophile could ask for.
+From world-famous South Beach to family-friendly swaths of sand in Surfside and local hidden gem nature preserves in Key Biscayne, relocating to Miami has everything a thalassophile could ask for.

 Top Ten Fun Facts About the City of Miami